 An individuals credit rating can be affected by any of the following:

 - Payment history - just one missed payment on a bill or credit card can have a negative impact on your credit rating with credit rating agencies allocating up to 35% of the total score to this one area

 - Credit usage - this looks at how much you are regularly spending on revolving credit such as with credit cards & store cards compared with your total credit limit, this provides the lender with an idea of how much a person relies on available credit for their regular spending

 - Credit history length - this looks at how much credit a person has and how long they have had the different accounts, generally the longer your credit history the better

 - Credit mix - having a diverse range of credit - mortgage, credit card, car loan etc. - managed well, can have a positive impact on your credit rating as it shows that you can manage a diverse portfolio of credit products

-If you have checked your credit rating and you feel it could be improved the following article is worth reading - "How to improve your credit score quickly".
+If you have checked your credit rating and you feel it could be improved the following article is worth reading - 'How to improve your credit score quickly'.
 It may also be worth checking out our review of Experian Boost.
 Alternatively, check out our Clearscore review for details on how you can check your credit score for free.

 3. Pay off unsecured debts

 If you have unsecured debts with sizeable monthly payments then it would be beneficial if you could pay off these debts prior to applying for a mortgage, this will reduce your regular outgoings and increase the amount of income available to service your new mortgage.